UBB-bibliometrics/search-strategies/remote_sensing.md

 # Remote sensing

+Authors: Caroline S. Armitage and Eli H. Seland, University of Bergen

 Bestilling: Nansen senter for fjernmåling

-Two search strings are included: one for Web of Science (Clarivate) and one for running against Norway's national CRIS system via Tableau.
+Two search strings are included: one for Web of Science (Clarivate) and one for running against Norway's national CRIS system (Cristin) via Tableau DUCT (from Sikt).

 ## Scope